Can I Speed a 6200 or 5200 on the Net?

 I would also highly recommend System 8.1 or higher to any 6200/6300 user - the improvements are dramatic.

-Lastly, it's important to note that while the 6200 and 6300 are closely related, the 6300 is considerably faster.
-Not only is it 100 MHz versus 75 MHz, but the 6300 uses the 603e chip which is a lot faster than the 603 due to the improvements to the level 1 cache.
+Lastly, it’s important to note that while the 6200 and 6300 are closely related, the 6300 is considerably faster.
+Not only is it 100 MHz versus 75 MHz, but the 6300 uses the 603e chip, which is a lot faster than the 603 due to the improvements to the Level 1 cache.

 If your 6300 has ever been in for service, it has undoubtedly been updated under this program.

-BD writes: I take issue with your recommendations for upgrading modem speed for the 52xx/62xx series in Mac Daniel #30.
+BD writes: I take issue with your recommendations for upgrading modem speed for the 52xx/62xx series.
 I have recommend and done the following myself many times for clients in this situation.
 Pull the 14.4 kbps or 28.8 kbps Comm Slot modem, toss the software that came with it, and put a piece of masking tape over the hole.
 Pull the plastic cap off the modem port and plug in a very speedy external US Robotics/3Com 56K (Sportster) modem which supports, of course, hardware handshaking.
 I suggest not using the pathetic MacComCenter software for the fax side, but using FaxSTF 3.2.5 or Pro 5.0.2.

-The modem holds on to poor quality phone lines and on a good line can get better than 53,333 bps, as reported in the OT/PPP PPP Control Panel, now replaced by the Remote Access control panel in Mac OS 8.5.x.
+The modem holds on to poor quality phone lines, and on a good line it can get better than 53,333 bps, as reported in the OT/PPP PPP Control Panel, now replaced by the Remote Access control panel in Mac OS 8.5.x.
 The modem connects to x2 and v.90 POP sites very nicely, and the US Robotic High Speed modem script drives it nicely.
 It even has a volume control on the side.

 Forget having to compromise on digging up a Comm Slot modem; go external.

-DG writes: I use to own a 6200, and I use to be the Apple on-site, in warranty tech in Jacksonville, FL (you know, the guy who made house calls!).
-Obviously being an Apple tech had some benefits and "connections."
+DG writes: I use to own a 6200, and I use to be the Apple on-site, in-warranty tech in Jacksonville, FL (you know, the guy who made house calls).
+Obviously being an Apple tech had some benefits and “connections.”
 My 6200 over time became a 6300, then a 6320.
-One day I fooled around and put a 6360 logic board in it (an exact fit size wise) - it didn't work.
-I tried a 6400, too - no go.
-I didn't spend any real time trying to figure out why and just forgot about it.
+One day I fooled around and put a 6360 logic board in it (an exact fit size-wise) – it didn’t work.
+I tried a 6400, too – no go.
+I didn’t spend any real time trying to figure out why and just forgot about it.

 One day I had a call to a guy's house with a 6360.
 His machine had no power, which indicates a bad power supply (obvious you might say) or a bad logic board (which actually turns out to be the more common cause, because power is controlled through it).
 In such a case I would order and take both items on site with me.
 The power supply was back ordered, but the 6200/6300 one wasn't (which made me think "what's different?").
 Okay, at the guy's house, the logic board didn't fix it and the power supply didn't fit!